unbit/uwsgi-docs/Go.rst

    gid = foobar
    privileged-binary-patch = /tmp/bin/helloworld

-obviously change /tmp/bin/helloworld to your app path
+(Obviously change ``/tmp/bin/helloworld`` to wherever your app lives...)

 Notes
 *****

+* A series of interesting go examples can be found in the ``t/go`` directory of the uWSGI source distribution.
-* Changing processes names is currently not possibie without modifying the go core
+* Changing process names is currently not possible without modifying the go core
 * You cannot use uWSGI native threads with Go (just use --goroutines)
-* Only a little part of the uWSGI api has been exposed, if you want to hack on, just edit the uwsgi.go file in the plugins/go/src/uwsgi directory
+* Only a little part of the uWSGI API has been exposed so far.
+If you want to hack on it or need more, just edit the uwsgi.go file in the plugins/go/src/uwsgi directory
 * Goroutines require the async mode (if you are customizing your uWSGI library remember to always include it)
-* It looks like it is possibile to load the python, lua and psgi plugins without problems even in goroutines mode (more tests needed)
+* It looks like it is possible to load the Python, Lua and PSGI plugins without problems even in goroutines mode (more tests needed)